alunity/dice-sum-simulation/README.md

 A tool to visualise the probability distribution of dice.

-- Rolls `n` amount of dices and sums their results
+- Rolls `n` amount of dice and sums their results
 - This is then repeated `x` amount of times

 You can customize the values of `n` and `x` using the sliders.